 phyloT automatically generates phylogenetic trees based on the NCBI taxonomy.
 After parsing the complete NCBI taxonomy, phyloT will generate a pruned tree in the selected format, based on the tree elements you provide.
+Note that the trees generated by phyloT are simply representations of the NCBI taxonomy database, there are no proper phylogenetic tree reconstruction methods involved.
 Tree elements can by typed or pasted into the provided input box, or uploaded in a plain text file.
 You can use any combination of the following element types, separated using commas or newlines:

 Click any of the Example buttons below the main input field to see various example tree element combinations.